Exact Distance Oracles for Planar Graphs with Failing Vertices: Introduction

 \subsection{Our Results and Techniques}

 In this work we focus on distance queries subject to vertex failures in planar graphs.
 Our results can be summarized as follows.

-\begin{enumerate} \item We show how to preprocess a directed weighted planar graph $G$ in $\cOtilde(n)$ time into an oracle of size $\cOtilde(n)$ that, given a source vertex $u$, a target vertex $v$, and a set $X$ of $k$ failing vertices, reports the length of a shortest $u$-to-$v$ path in $G \setminus X$ in $\cOtilde(\sqrt{kn})$ time.
-See~\cref{lem:fr}. \item For $k$ allowed failures, and for any $r \in [1,n]$, we show how to construct an $\cOtilde(\frac{n^{k+1}}{r^{k+1}} \sqrt{nr})$-size oracle that answers queries in time $\cOtilde(k\sqrt{r})$.
-See Theorem~\ref{thm:main}.
-For $k=1$, this improves over the previously best known tradeoff of Baswana et al.~\cite{DBLP:conf/soda/BaswanaLM12} by polynomial factors for $r=\Omega(n^t)$, $t \in (1/2,1]$.
+\begin{enumerate} \item We show how to preprocess a directed weighted planar graph $G$ in $\cOtilde(n)$ time into an oracle of size $\cOtilde(n)$ that, given a source vertex $u$, a target vertex $v$, and a set $X$ of $k$ failed vertices, reports the length of a shortest $u$-to-$v$ path in $G \setminus X$ in $\cOtilde(\sqrt{kn})$ time.
+See~\cref{lem:fr}. \item We extend the exact dynamic distance oracles mentioned in the previous section to also handle vertex insertions and deletions without changing their space and time bounds.
+See~\cref{thm:dyn}. \item For $k$ allowed failures, and for any $r \in [1,n]$, we show how to construct an $n^{k+1+o(1)}/r^{k}$-size oracle that answers queries in time $\cOtilde(k\sqrt{r})$.
+For $k=1$, this improves over the previously best known tradeoff of Baswana et al.~\cite{DBLP:conf/soda/BaswanaLM12} by polynomial factors for $r \geq n^t$, for any $t \in (0,1]$.
 To the best of our knowledge, this is the first tradeoff for $k>1$.
-See~\cref{fig:tradeoff}. \item We extend the exact dynamic distance oracles mentioned in the previous section to also handle vertex insertions and deletions without changing their space and time bounds. \end{enumerate}
+See~\cref{fig:tradeoff} for an illustration and~\cref{cor:main,thm:main2} for more tradeoffs. \end{enumerate}